MuhammadHammad001/muhammadhammad001.github.io/content/event/rvsummit22/index.md

 #   postcode: '94305'
 #   country: United States

-summary: A tutorial on getting started with riscof for performing RISC-V Architectural Testing on implementations.
+summary: A tutorial on register level configuration for a RISC-V-based Microcontroller, RISC-V Toolchains and OpenOCD to flash baremetal firmware in a microcontroller.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2022-12-15'
+date: '2024-11-02'
 # date_end: '2030-06-01T15:00:00Z'
 # all_day: false